 - Ask your child whom they talk with online, and encourage them to only add “friends” they know in real life.
 Review their online friends list regularly.

 - Ensure your child uses privacy settings on social networking sites, chat and video accounts.
 Talk to them about why these settings are important and who should be allowed to view their profile.

 “In addition to socializing safely online, it’s important for children to be aware of online scams and phishing attacks,” says Todd Marcinik, information systems and technology risk and compliance specialist at Children’s Healthcare of Atlanta.
 “Attackers can target in text messages or emails.
 And as kids begin using email at school, they are more vulnerable to this kind of activity.”

 Millions of phishing emails are sent each year attempting to gather personal information, such as usernames, passwords, credit card numbers and even insurance information.
 A lot of times, the stolen information is then sold or used fraudulently (for example, the thief may anonymously use your credit card number to shop online).

 - Talk to your child about suspicious messages.
 Phishing scams are often packaged as giveaways, prizes and other tempting incentives.
 “If it seems too good to be true, it probably is,” says Marcinik.

-- Tell your child not to reply to messages, open attachments or click on links from people she doesn’t know or that she finds suspicious or creepy.
-If she does accidentally open an unsafe message, let her know not to reply to any requests for personal information.
+- Tell your child not to reply to messages, open attachments or click on links from people they don’t know or that they find suspicious or creepy.
+If they do accidentally open an unsafe message, let them know not to reply to any requests for personal information.

 - Encourage your child to report the message to a parent or trusted adult, and together you can file an online complaint.